 I’ve CC’d my higher HQ, as well as representation to Department of State and the PRT, to ensure that they are tied in to your work.
 Again, I would love to see development here, but I want you to have the facts and go through the proper channels before beginning work.
 Thank you for your time.

-The Zazi Valley is in the southeastern corner of the Tora Bora Mountains; it was known as “The Gateway to Afghanistan” during the Soviet-Afghan war.
+The Zazai Valley is in the southeastern corner of the Tora Bora Mountains; it was known as “The Gateway to Afghanistan” during the Soviet-Afghan war.
 The valley is key terrain which is currently under friendly control thanks to the efforts of Ajmal and his tribal police force.
 Steven Pressfield has an 11 part interview with Ajmal which you can find here.
 It’s interesting reading.
-Ajmal is a Canadian citizen, more fluent in the English language than I am and able to describe the enemy situation in his tribal area in clear, concise terms.
-He clearly is on our side in this conflict and wants, more than most anything else, some American grunts to move into his area to lend a hand.
+Ajmal is a Canadian citizen, a fluent English speake who can describe the enemy situation in his tribal area in clear, concise terms.
+He clearly is on our side in this conflict and wants some American grunts to move into his area to lend a hand.

-The Boss sent a Ghost Team operative named Crazy Horse with the Chief to do the advance work for a USAID funded cash for work program targeting the Zazi Valley.
-The Horse is a South African who served in the British Army and is now a resident of Scotland.
+The Boss sent a Ghost Team operative named Crazy Horse with the Chief to do the advance work for a USAID funded cash for work programs targeting the Zazi Valley.
+The Horse is a South African giant (6’5″ 230lbs) who serves in the British Army reserve and is now a resident of Scotland.
 Like many British soldiers he goes to great lengths to protect his identity.
 Crazy Horse (his call sign from back in the day) asked that I not ID him by name so from now on he’s The Horse.

 Prior to his arrival we had asked for a meeting with the US Army battle space owner at the big base in Gardez – that request was denied.
 But the army figured out that something unique was happening when they noticed large crowds gathering along the route into the Zazi Valley with their UAV surveillance platforms.
 Once Ajmal arrived at his family compound he stayed up most of the night with the senior members of the 11 tribe shura.
 The next three days were identical from dawn until well past dusk.
 He held multiple meetings with 30 to 40 elders from each tribal grouping which lasted around 50 minutes each.
 Ajmal displayed more stamina, leadership and drive than any one human should be expected to posses.
-These meetings are not something which you can just head fake your way through – they are deadly serious business concerning the future of the entire border region; and many of his followers are not exactly impressed by the American military or Kabul government.
-For them the alternative seems to be a better choice and at the moment it is the easier choice because nobody in the border region of Paktia Province is mistaking ISAF for the strongest tribe.
+These meetings are not something which you can just head fake your way through – they are deadly serious business concerning the future of the entire border region; and many of his followers are not impressed by the American military or Kabul government.
+Nobody in the border region of Paktia Province is mistaking ISAF for the strongest tribe.

 The visit concluded with an election of a new Chief for the Zazi tribal counsel.
 The tribal counsel includes Commander Aziz Ola’ from Jaji Midan, the Chamkani tribal elders, the Dinda Paton Tribal elders and the District sub governor who is from the area and not an appointee from Kabul.
 They elected a retired Sharia Judge from the Taliban days by the name of Kazi.

-The border area of Loya Paktia which includes Paktia, Khost and Paktikia Provinces is one of the places in Afghanistan where the tribes have any relevance.
-The Zazi Valley is probably the one place in the entire country where a platoon of American troops could make a huge impact on the flow of men and material into Afghanistan.
-There are 35 Haqqani affiliated fighters there and four known Pakistani organizers which the Tribal Police would be more than happy to run off of if they received a little help.
-This could be a text book economy of force operation but it would take sending in a platoon (or an A team, or some other similar outfit) and leaving them there to provide actual security as opposed to leaving them locked inside a COP where they can talk about providing security via fancy story boards.
+The border area of Loya Paktia which includes Paktia, Khost and Paktikia Provinces is a region where the tribes have relevance.
+It is also one of the places where a platoon of American troops could make a huge impact on the flow of Taliban fighters and material into Afghanistan.
+There are 35 Haqqani affiliated fighters and four known Pakistani ISI affiliated organizers in the Zaizi lands which the Tribal Police would be more than happy to run off of if they received a little help.
+This could be a text book economy of force operation but it would take sending in a platoon (or an A team, or some other similar outfit) and leaving them there with the Afghans to provide actual security as opposed to leaving them locked inside a COP isolated from and of little use to the local tribes.

 Yesterday I talked with a Washington attorney who had taken a leave of absence from his law firm to spend seven months in the Helmand Province as part of the 2nd Marine Expeditionary Brigade.
 He had been an infantry officer while on active duty years ago but functioned as a civil affairs officer during his latest deployment.
-He told me that in 7 months he had spent a total of maybe 10 hours inside a vehicle and wore out two pairs of boots because they walked all day every day to all the villages around Nowzad.
-By the end of his deployment he and every Marine with him knew every village elder, every family, every child, and most of the goats and sheep who lived in the area.
-They knew them on sight, interacted with them daily and when a military aged male showed up in his AO who was not a resident they rounded him up immediately forcing the potential villain to explain why he was there, who could vouch for him as a legitimate visitor, where he had been and who he had been with.
-That is counterinsurgency and you cannot do it any other way then to be out with the people all day and all night and operating on foot.
-You cannot do COIN by patrolling in multiple MRAP convoys a few hours a day before heading back to the FOB for ice cream, pecan pie and a mandatory head count by the First Sergeant.
+He told me that in 7 months he had spent a total of maybe 10 hours inside a vehicle and wore out two pairs of boots walking all day every day to the villages around Naw Zad.
+By the end of his deployment he and his Marines knew every village elder, every family, every child, and most of the goats and sheep who lived in the area.
+They knew them on sight, interacted with them daily and when a military aged male showed up in his area who was not a resident they rounded him up immediately to determine who he was, why he was there, who could vouch for him as a legitimate visitor, where was coming from and who he had been with.
+That is counterinsurgency 101 and you cannot do it any other way then to be out with the people all day and all night and operating on foot.
+You cannot do COIN by patrolling in MRAP convoys a few hours a day before heading back to the FOB for ice cream, pecan pie and a mandatory head count by the First Sergeant.